AlexKastanek/CS480Kastanek/PA4/README.md

 ```

 ## Keyboard/Mouse Input Guide
-Space bar OR Middle Mouse - Freeze the planet
-Left Arrow - change direction of planet orbit to clockwise
-Right Arrow - change direction of planet orbit to counter-clockwise
-Right Mouse - switch direction of planet orbit
-A - change direction of planet spin to clockwise
-D - change direction of planet spin to counter-clockwise
-Left Mouse - switch direction of planet spin

-## Menu
-Imgui was being very finnicky on my machine, so I had to disable the SDL Window bar.
-If I didn't, all the imgui buttons would be mapped incorrectly, and the user would need to move the mouse cursor several pixels higher than the UI item in order to select it.
-Since there is now no window bar, ESC must be pressed to close the window (or right-click on the task bar and select close).
+ESC - must be pressed to close the window (or right-click on the task bar and select close).

 ## Extra Credit
-This project contains the extra credit portion of the assignment.
-Scroll down on the menu to see a display of the current spin and orbit direction of the cube planet.
+This program implements the extra credit portion of the assignment.
+Please see "Run Instructions" on how to use the .mtl file associated with the .obj file.